Five ways to help your daughter

 Lessons focus on providing pupils with fun and interesting activities to help them understand the importance of science in our everyday lives.

 In Year 7 we learn about Earth and space, consider what we are made of, and “Get Reactive” when we investigate about chemicals!

 Year 8 gives us the opprtunity to think about being healthy and explore the physical world (light, sound and magnetism).
 We have fun learning about the active Earth and this provides exciting opportunities for creating models that can be displayed in our annual Science and Technology fair.

 We complete KS3 Science in the Spring term of Year 9.
 Students will have the opportunities to apply their maths skills to calculating forces.
 We also try to solve the world’s environmental problems topics considering future energy resources and the effect of pollution on the environment.

 Pupils’ work is continually assessed using topic tests.
 Pupils regularly receive feedback that will help them to develop the skills needed to succeed in science.
-There is an annual exam in April/May for each year group.
+There is an annual exam for each year group.

 At the end of year 9 students can choose one of the following routes